Balintawak Eskrima: History

 In 1932, the Doce Pares Club was formed, composed of eskrimadors from the Saavedra and the Cañete family.
 This was headed by Lorenzo Saavedra.
 Venancio Bacon was among the first members of the Doce Pares Club and became one of its best fighters.
 According to an interview in Bladed Hand, a Filipino documentary about Filipino martial arts, Grandmaster Ciriaco "Cacoy" Cañete said that Bacon was among the best fighters in the Doce Pares Club, second only to "Doring" Saavedra.

 In the 1950s, together with Delfin López Timoteo Maranga and others, Bacon established a new club, calling it the Balintawak Street Self-Defense Club.
 The newly formed club started training in the backyard of a watch shop owned by Eduardo Baculi, one of Bacon's students, in the titular street, a small side street in the Colon St. area.
-The first elected president of the Balintiwak self-defense club 1952 was Attny.
+The first elected president of the Balintawak self-defense club 1952 was Attny.
 Eulalio Estrada “Jose” Causin who worked out with the Doce Pares Club and Boxer.

 Ted Buot was the only student of GM Bacon to teach at his club in the back of the watch store.
 Buot would be teaching and Bacon would show up and Buot would hand him his stick to teach with.
 When Bacon was done he would hand the stick back to Buot and leave.

 During the 1950s and 1960s, eskrimadors from various camps, mainly Doce Pares and Balintawak, tested each other's skills in all-out challenges, sometimes by arrangement and sometimes by ambush, often resulting in injuries and, more rarely, deaths.
 In one such ambush, Venancio Bacon was caught in the dark while walking to his home in Labangon, and killed his assailant by snapping his spine.
 Bacon was tried and imprisoned, with the judge ruling that Bacon's fighting skills could be considered a lethal weapon and should have been used with restraint.
 Upon his release on parole in the mid-1970s, Bacon returned to Cebu and Balintawak.
 He did not resume leadership, but did regularly attended training sessions conducted by José Villasin and Teofilo Velez until his death a few years later.
 Per Buot, both Bacon and Buot were always welcome at many of the Doces Pares homes.